matomatical/memograph/tutorial/README.md

 $ mg de.digits.mg
 ```

-`mg` will use the memory model to find the six (see `--number` flag to change
+`mg` will use the memory model to find the six (see `--num_cards` flag to
-the length of the session) most-likely-to-be-forgotten flashcards and shuffle
+change the length of the session) most-likely-to-be-forgotten flashcards
-these into a drill session for you.
-We only have six cards learned so far, so
+and shuffle these into a drill session for you.
-they'll all appear in this first session.
+We only have six cards learned so far, so they'll all appear in this first
+session.
 You'll see something like this:

 ```
 ** welcome **